New Haven Blues (baseball): 1898 to 1905 – New Haven Blues

 The 1903 New Haven Blues were the runner–up, as the league changed formal names for one season.
 New Haven ended the season with a record of 52–57 to place sixth in eight-team Class D level "Connecticut League."
 Managed by Jim Canavan, the Blues ended the season 17.0 games behind the first place Holyoke Paperweights in the final standings.

 William "Yale" Murphy played for the Blues in 1903.
 Murphy had attended Yale University, leading to his nickname.
 Murphy had played for the New York Giants in 1894, 1895, and 1897.
 Listed as tall and 125 lbs.
 Murphy and Dickey Pearce are the two shortest players ever to have a career in Major League Baseball.
 Murphy was the subject of the 1894 book titled Yale Murphy, the Great Short-Stop, or, The Little Midget of the Giants.
 After his playing career ended following the 1903 season, Murphy became a physician.
 Murphy died of pulmonary tuberculosis on February 14, 1906, at age 36.

 New Haven Blues finished in third place in the 1904 season.
 With a record of 69–47, New Haven continued play in their final full season under team owner and manager Jim Canavan.
 The Class D level league returned to "Connecticut State League" name, as New Haven finished 39.0 games behind the first place Bridgeport Orators.
-After the completion of the season, twelve Holyoke games were deducted due to inelgible player violations.
+After the completion of the season, twelve Holyoke games were deducted due to ineligible player violations.

 On August 3, 1904, New Haven pitcher Phil Corcoran threw a no-hitter in a 4–0 victory over the New London Whalers.
 Corcoran issued one walk and had two strikeouts in the game.

 The 1905 New Haven Blues placed seventh, as the Connecticut State League became a reclassified as Class B level League.
 The New Haven ended the season with a final record of 47–70, led by returning manager Jim Canavan in his final season and his replacement, Jack Tighe.
 New Haven finished 34.0 games behind the first place Holyoke Paperweights in the final standings.

 On August 18, 1905, New Haven pitcher Tom Tuckey threw a no-hitter in a 7–0 victory over the Norwich Reds team.
 In the game, Tuckey issued one walk and had six strikeouts in his no-hitter.